aws-deepracer-community/deepracer-for-cloud/README.md

 Local mode runs a minio server that hosts the data in the `docker/volumes` directory.
 It is otherwise command-compatible with the Azure setup; as the data is accessible via Minio and not via native S3.

 After having run init.sh do the following:
 * Configure the Minio credentials with `aws configure --profile minio`.
 The default configuration will use the `minio` profile to configure MINIO.
+You can choose any username or password, but username needs to be at least length 3, and password at least length 8.
 * Configure your normal AWS credentials with `aws configure` if this is not already in place on your system.
 This is required to use the model upload functionality.

 ### Environment Variables